julianbuettner/swapvec/README.md

 A vector which swaps to disk when exceeding a certain length.

+Useful when creation and consumption of data should be separated by time, but not much memory should be consumed.

 ## Features
 - Multiplatform (Linux, Windows, MacOS)
 - Creates temporary file only after exceeding threshold